Hosting and bandwidth provided by MacAce.net.

-To "unlock" all iPhone models, one "slides" a finger across a portion of the display, so it is easy to see how one might think that the iPhone line offers fingerprint-based password protection.
-Although some high-end mobile phones do have biometric capability, the iPhone line does not.
+To "unlock" all iPhone models, one "slides" a finger across a portion of the display, so it is easy to see how one might think that the iPhone line always offered fingerprint-based password protection.

 Ultimately, no iPhone models use the exact same "FileVault" encryption provided by Mac OS X, but modern iPhone models running iOS 4 and later do support encryption.
-Additionally, Apple has patented biometric access for the iPhone, and it finally arrived when the iPhone 5s models were released on September 10, 2013.
+Additionally, Apple patented biometric access for the iPhone, and it finally arrived when the iPhone 5s models were released on September 10, 2013.

 Although both the New York Times and Engadget originally reported that the iPhone was to offer no support for Microsoft Office documents -- Word, Excel, or PowerPoint -- on June 22, 2007, Apple posted a Guided Tour which explicitly mentioned that the iPhone allowed one to read, but not edit, Microsoft Word and Excel files.